 #6 Full Of Fibre & Filling

 Fibre is important for maintaining a healthy digestive system and a serving of peanut butter provides just over 2g.
-The UK government guidelines recommend 30g of fibre daily.
+The NHS recommend 30g of fibre daily.

 Fibre is known to aid and help: